Astor63/TPS-Mods/Work In Progress/Gears Fix/Supernova Fix/ReadMe.md

 ### My solution to fix it:

-As the *predefined* or *custom* material is missing for the *Supernova*, I make it spawn with the best Material available, in this case, the *Epic (Purple) Material*, to get the best shield capacity, Nova damage, and Nova radius as possible.
+As the *predefined* or *custom* material is missing for the *SuperNova*, I make it spawn with the best Material available, in this case, the *Epic (Purple) Material*, to get the best shield capacity, Nova damage, and Nova radius as possible.

 | -Material Grade Bonuses- | Capacity      | Special 01 (Nova Damage) | Special 02 (Nova Radius) |
 | -------------            | ------------- | -------------            |-------------             |
 | Epic (Purple)            | 12            | 18                       | 18                       |

-Obviously, with the *Epic Material* the *SuperNova* has the properties from a *Unique Epic (Purple) Shield* (in fact identical to the Maliwan Legendary *Flame of the Firehawk* in BL2)
+Obviously, with the *Epic Material* the *SuperNova* has the properties from a *Unique Epic (Purple) Shield* (in fact the *Material Grade Bonuses* are identical to the Maliwan Legendary *Flame of the Firehawk* in BL2), but NOT (real) Legendary shield properties.

 ### **Optional Legendary Shield Properties Upgrade**